erlang/erlang.github.io/_posts/2018-11-07-retired-pitfalls-22.md

 Now, you might be wondering why we couldn't simply restore the position before converting `Bin0` back to a binary.
 It's an obvious thing to do but before OTP 22 the context tracked not only the current position but also previous ones needed when backtracking.
-These were saved in "slots" which were mutable and heavily reused, and the match at `1` clobbered the slot needed to restore `Bin0`.
+These were saved in per-context "slots" which were mutable and heavily reused, and the match at `1` clobbered the slot needed to restore `Bin0`.

 This also meant that a context couldn't be used again after being passed to another function or entering a `try`/`catch`, which made it more or less